Richard Rohr: Views of Jesus' death on the cross

-He rejects the traditional Christian beliefs that Jesus death in cross redeemed the world from their sins.
+He rejects the evangelical Christian belief that Jesus's death on the cross was an appeasement of the wrath of an angry God that had to punish someone no matter what in order to forgive sin.
 Rohr instead states that "I believe that Jesus' death on the cross is a revelation of the infinite and participatory love of God, not some bloody payment required by God's offended justice to rectify the problem of sin.
 Such a story line is way too small and problem-oriented."

-LGBTQ issues
+Support of LGBTQ

 In 2000, Rohr publicly endorsed Soulforce, an organization that challenges what it calls religion-based LGBTQ oppression through nonviolent protest.
 In a 1999 essay and afterward, Rohr has welcomed and affirmed God's love for LGBTQ people, emphasizing that God asks the same of people in same-sex relationships as of those in heterosexual ones: "truth, faithfulness, and striving to enter into covenants of continuing forgiveness of one another."

 Rohr consistently expresses a compassionate and inclusive approach to spirituality that aligns with support for the LGBTQ+ community in his books.

 Reception

 Rohr's book The Universal Christ was a New York Times Bestseller in 2019.
 His work has been both popular and controversial in Catholic and larger Christian circles.
 In an interview with the New Yorker, Rohr stated that a group of local Catholics once secretly recorded his homilies to have him excommunicated.
 They delivered the tapes to the late Cardinal Joseph Bernardin, then Archbishop of Cincinnati, who reviewed them and determined that they were within the bounds of the Church's teachings.
 After his audience with Pope Francis, Rohr reported that the pontiff said he had read The Universal Christ and personally requested three times: "I want you to keep doing what you're doing, keep teaching what you're teaching."

 Rohr's audience extends beyond Christian boundaries and includes people who follow other faiths or identify as spiritual but not religious.
 One of his publishers has described his largest demographic as millennial Christians, "not Catholics but post-evangelicals."
-He has been interviewed twice by Oprah Winfrey for her Super Soul Sunday program and author Brené Brown on her podcast.
+He has been interviewed twice by Oprah Winfrey for her Super Soul Sunday program and by author Brené Brown on her podcast.
 Bono of U2 is also a fan of his work.

-Evangelical Denver Seminary professor Douglas Groothuis asserts that Rohr draws on Eastern mysticism rather than a Biblical worldview by preaching finding our "true self" instead of holding to typical Evangelical Christian truth claims.
-Groothuis argues that Rohr subverts the "biblical worldview with most egregious errors" to support pantheism, comparing his Christology to New Age interpretations.
-He also states that Rohr distorts the Gospel since his emanational metaphysics is based on perennial philosophy.

-Erwin Lutzer, an evangelical pastor, has criticized Rohr for promoting Christian universalism.
-Lutzer asserts that Rohr's book The Divine Dance "is not about the Trinity, but rather Rohr imaginatively uses Trinitarian language in order to give a backdrop to his own eclectic spiritual teaching".